 Skip to main content

-The marriage composed by Mr. RJR and Dona MAT, resident in Seville, has had two homes rented throughout 2022.
-The list of income, expenses and other data of interest for determining net performance are as follows:
+The marriage composed by Mr. RJR and Mrs. MAT, resident in Seville, has had two homes rented throughout 2022.
+The relationship between income, expenses and other data of interest for determining net income are as follows:

 1. First home rented for 900 euros per month.

-The home was acquired in 2002 for an amount equivalent to 90,000 euros, plus 7,000 euros in expenses.
-For its acquisition, they requested a mortgage loan from Bank "Z" for which they have paid throughout 2022 the amount of 400 euros of interest and 2,200 euros of capital amortization.
-The cadastral value of said home, which has not been reviewed in the last 10 years, amounts to 66,200 euros, of which 27,080 euros correspond to the value of the land and 39,120 euros to the construction value.
-According to the data, the IBI receipt for the fiscal year 2022, its cadastral reference being 4927802TG3442F0088ZR.
+The house was purchased in 2002 for an amount equivalent to 90,000 euros, plus 7,000 euros in expenses.
+To purchase the property, they requested a mortgage loan from Bank "Z" for which they have paid the amount of 400 euros in interest and 2,200 euros in capital repayment throughout 2022.
+The cadastral value of said property, which has not been revised in the last 10 years, amounts to 66,200 euros, of which 27,080 euros correspond to the value of the land and 39,120 euros to the construction value, according to the data shown on the IBI receipt for the year 2022, its cadastral reference being 4927802TG3442F0088ZR.

-The cost of acquiring the furniture installed in the home, according to the 2015 invoice, amounts to 6,900 euros.
-The expenses met in 2022 for said home have been the following:
+The cost of the furniture installed in the home, according to the 2015 invoice, amounts to 6,900 euros.
+The expenses paid for said property in 2022 were as follows:

 2. Second home rented to a brother of Mrs. MAT, for 300 euros per month.

-The home was acquired in 2007 for 45,000 euros, including the expenses inherent to said acquisition.
-The cadastral value of the home amounts to 13,800 euros, of which 4,830 euros correspond to the value of the land and 8,970 euros to the value of the construction.
-Said cadastral value has not been reviewed in the last 10 years.
-The cadastral reference of said home is 4927802TG3442F0134YK.
+The property was purchased in 2007 for 45,000 euros, including the costs associated with the purchase.
+The cadastral value of the property is 13,800 euros, of which 4,830 euros correspond to the value of the land and 8,970 euros to the value of the construction.
+This cadastral value has not been revised in the last 10 years.
+The cadastral reference of said property is 4927802TG3442F0134YK.

 The expenses of this home throughout 2022 have been as follows: